freedomofpress/securedrop/docs/admin.rst

 If the journalist wishes to use a YubiKey for two-factor authentication, check the box next to "I'm using a YubiKey".
-You will then need to enter the OATH-HOTP Secret Key that your YubiKey is configured with.
+You will then need to enter the OATH-HOTP Secret Key that their YubiKey is configured with.
 For more information, read the :doc:`YubiKey Setup Guide <yubikey_setup>`.

 |Enable YubiKey|

-Once you've configured your YubiKey and entered the Secret Key, click *Add user*.
-On the next page, enter a code from your YubiKey by inserting it into the workstation and pressing the button.
+Once you've configured the YubiKey and entered the Secret Key, click *Add user*.
+On the next page, have the journalist enter a code from their YubiKey by inserting it into the workstation and pressing the button.

 |Verify YubiKey|